bwcompton/EcoAssess/inst/tooltipSelectParcels.md

-Build a project area from parcels.
-Click parcels on the map to add or remove them, then click Get report.
+Build a project area from parcels

+Click parcels on the map to add or remove them